jamesread/faridoon/README.md

 </div>

+Documentation for how to install and use Faridoon is available at https://jamesread.github.io/Faridoon/

 ## Screenshots

 Note the screenshots below contain quotes from the site that inspired this self hosted project - bash.org - which is now offline.
 There are several mirrors available via search engines.
 These quotes were used because they've been shared wildly for over 2 decades, and they're pretty funny :-)